dynamsoft-docs/product-docs-base/README.md

 ## Deploying to Preview Site

 The GitHub action to deploy to the preview test site triggers upon commits to the `preview` branch.
+Always merge your commits to the preview branch for testing before pushing to production on the `main` branch.

 ## Deploying to Production Site

 The GitHub action to deploy to the production site triggers upon commits to the `main` branch.
+Remember to test on the `preview` branch before pushing to the `main` branch.

 ## Directory and File Structure